Juan Joseph: Professional career

-Edmonton Eskimos

 Joseph was signed by the Edmonton Eskimos in March 2009.

-Saskatchewan Roughriders

 Joseph was traded to the Saskatchewan Roughriders for Kitwana Jones on May 15, 2009.
 He was cut on June 25, 2009.

-Lafayette Wildcatters

 Joseph joined the Lafayette Wildcatters two days prior to the start of the 2010 SIFL season.
 The team began the year 1–4 before Joseph became the starter.
 With Joseph at the helm, the team soared to a 5–1 turnaround, achieving a winning season and a playoff berth.

 Personal life

 Joseph was married with a young daughter and a second child due just weeks after his death.
 His younger brother, Dray Joseph, was also a quarterback at West Saint John, and played collegiately for Southern University, where he became the school's all-time leading passer with 8,745 yards and 73 touchdowns, and led the Jaguars to a 9–4 record and a SWAC championship as a senior in 2013.